-This Action Document concerns the 2022 EU contribution to the NIP for the Southern Neighbourhood, amounting to EUR 180 000 658.00.
+This Action Document concerns the 2023 EU contribution to the NIP for the Southern Neighbourhood, amounting to EUR 237 013 110.78.
 The contribution includes funds from the Southern Neighbourhood regional and bilateral programmes.
-The 2022 EU contribution for the Southern Neighbourhood includes the following:
+The 2023 EU contribution for the Southern Neighbourhood includes the following:

-- An allocation of EUR 80 000 000.00 from the NDICI to the NIP, in order to support investments in line with the NIP Strategic Orientations; - An allocation of EUR 26 000 658.00 from the Southern Neighbourhood regional co-operation programme to the NIP, to support indicatively SME's/private sector development and/or investments in renewable energy/energy efficiency; - An allocation of EUR 67 000 000.00 from Tunisia bilateral cooperation for investments indicatively in energy, private sector development, and agriculture in order to support the response to the food crisis resulting from the war in Ukraine; - An allocation of EUR 7 000 000.00 from Palestine bilateral cooperation for investments indicatively in private sector development.
+- An allocation of EUR 80 000 000.00 from the NDICI to the NIP, in order to support investments in line with the NIP Strategic Orientations; - An allocation of EUR 7 530 000.00 from the Southern Neighbourhood regional co-operation programme to the NIP, to support indicatively SME's/private sector development and/or investments in renewable energy/energy efficiency; - An allocation of EUR 48 000 000.00 from Morocco bilateral cooperation for investments indicatively in energy, private sector development and agriculture; - An allocation of EUR 45 000 000.00 from Egypt bilateral cooperation for investments indicatively in energy, private sector development and agriculture; - An allocation of EUR 8 600 000.00 from Palestine bilateral cooperation for investments indicatively in digital and private sector development; - An allocation of EUR 47 883 110.78 from the Incentive Based Approach 2023, for investments in resource efficiency in Jordan.

-Considering the Union's indicative commitment to dedicate 40% of budget expenditure under the NDICI - Global Europe Regulation to climate objectives, an appropriate contribution to this objective through blending operations under the NIP will be promoted.
+Considering the Union's indicative commitment to dedicate at least 40% of budget expenditure under the NDICI - Global Europe Regulation to climate objectives, and EU's objective to ensure that all financial flows are aligned with the Paris Agreement, a substantial contribution to EU's commitment in terms of international climate finance contribution will be sought through blending operations under the NIP.

 Interventions financed by the NIP will be aligned as much as possible with partner countries' climate objectives, as for instance expressed in the Nationally Determined Contributions and/or Climate Adaptations Plans.